Tobii/TobiiGamingUnitySDK/docs/eyetracking-features.md

 If the gaze point falls outside the area, the transparency of the UI element is lerped slowly towards (almost) full transparency.
 Slow in this case is a value of around one second.

 For some UI elements it might be suitable to add a delay before starting to lerp towards full transparency so that the element stays fully opaque a little while after the user has stopped looking at it.
-(The Clean UI scripts included in the Tobii Gaming SDK for Unity do not have this kind of delay.)
+(The Clean UI scripts included in the Tobii Unity SDK do not have this kind of delay.)

 Another way to extend this algorithm could be to always display new messages at full transparency until they are looked at.